 The students of the Cracow academy and later on also the students of the Jesuit schools, were the immediate suspects in case of disturbances and violent outbursts.
 Student riots were part of everyday life in the early modern period.
 While bearing arms was forbidden within the academy and the dorms, well-to-do students were commonly in possession of swords, arches, or spears.
 The poorer students – also known as mendyczkowie – relied on charity and would usually make do with knives.
 Often, students would turn on each other for reasons such as origin, trespassing begging zones, insults, or other trifles.
 Students would also frequently assault city-dwellers, both as individuals and in groups, sometimes causing mayhem that would allow them not only to run amok, but also to loot property.
 Violence was not the only issue with the student population.
-In a city where “brutality in interpersonal relations…,” student life was marked by drunkenness, theft, gambling and general promiscuity.
-In his speech about the “evil students,” a rector of the academy deplored the fact that some of the students “molested the Jews criminally […] needlessly and unjustly harming Jews and others […]” As mentioned, some of the students of the Jesuit schools also “frequently attacked the Jews […] Schüler-Gelaufbecame an integral part of the community’s life.”
+In a city where “brutality of human relations was a universal social language, considered normal and necessary […],” student life was marked by drunkenness, theft, gambling and general promiscuity.
+In his speech about the “evil students,” a rector of the academy deplored the fact that some of the students “molested the Jews criminally […] needlessly and unjustly harming Jews and others […]” As mentioned, some of the students of the Jesuit schools also “frequently attacked the Jews […] Schüler-Gelauf [student riots] became an integral part of the community’s life.”

 The Jews tried to prevent clashes with the students by making “donations” and other payments to the academy.
 One example was “kozubales,” a stipend paid directly to the students in the 16th and 17th centuries, ostensibly for the purpose of purchasing stationery.
 The Cracow community also appointed a “kampsor,” or designated banker, who was obligated to give students special loans with an interest that did not exceed 25 percent.
 Despite many these and other efforts, including contributions made in cash or in the form of luxury items, such as rice and spices, student riots persisted, gradually establishing themselves as a form of ritual violence.
 On some holidays, such as St. Gregorius Day, the students would charge en masse on the city of the Jews, demanding alcohol, causing mayhem and looting property.
 Often, the students’ violent behavior was not religiously motivated – as when students ambushed Jews on the path to Kazimierz only to rob them for material purposes.
 Nevertheless, it was easy to attribute a religious dimension to the riots, especially those instigated by the Jesuit students.
 In the Reformation and post-Reformation eras, the academy became a bastion of conservatism, increasingly exposing students to the anti-Jewish views of prominent faculty members such as Sebastian Petrycy and Szymon Syreński, as well as lower-ranking teachers such as Sebastian Myczyński, whose words spurred anti-Jewish behavior.